JipingWang20/C-MVSIS/README.md

 # C-MVSIS
-Censored Mean Variance Index for Ultrahigh Dimensional Survival Data
+This code is for Censored Mean Variance Index for Ultrahigh Dimensional Survival Data.